waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 we created the overpass group and user.
 If you need to make any changes to that, now is the time before you initial the database.

-You create the database directory as "root", somewhere on your system where you have enough free space and let us call that {db_root}, also as "root" you change ownership of that directory to overpass user and group; the followings two commands do that:
+You create the overpass directory as the "root" user, somewhere on your system where you have enough free space and let us call that {sys_root}, also as "root" you change ownership of that directory to "overpass" user and group; the followings two commands do that:

 ```
-   # mkdir {db_root}/overpass
+   # mkdir {sys_root}/overpass
-   # chown overpass:overpass {db_root}/overpass
+   # chown overpass:overpass {sys_root}/overpass
 ```

 Now we run everything as "overpass" user.
 To put "overpass" hat on as root user do: